nchenderson/elements-nonpar-stat/docs/08-densityestimation.md

 <img src="08-densityestimation_files/figure-html/unnamed-chunk-9-1.png" width="672" />

-* While the estimator $\hat{f}_{h_{n}}^{B}$ does seem reasonable, it always results in density estimates which are "not smooth."
+* While the estimator $\hat{f}_{h_{n}}^{B}$ does seem reasonable, it always results in density estimates which are not "smooth."

 ---